2026 Summer School

-• During the last days upgrade proposals for different public places of the site.
+• During the last days upgrade proposals for different public places northern part of the city.
 For this purpose, the work previously developed will be used as a guide.

 • Hand drawing and measuring buildings will be the main activity to be developed each day.